CARTAvis/manual_source/source/installation_and_configuration.rst

       ./CARTA-v1.1-ubuntu.AppImage

-   b) (**Highly recommanded**) Create alias in your shell script file.
+   b) (**Highly recommanded**) Create an alias in your shell script file.
 For example, if you are using bash and the AppImage happens to be in your Downloads folder, open ~/.bashrc file in a text editor and add a line

    .. code-block:: bash

-      alias carta='~/Downloads/CARTA-v1.1-beta0-ubuntu.AppImage'
+      alias carta='~/Downloads/CARTA-v1.1-ubuntu.AppImage'

    Then, after entering source ~/.bashrc in the terminal, you will be able to start carta by simply typing “carta”.